It will only take 9 minutes to read this post!

 If you don’t have time to read this post now, just download 20 Essential Chinese Phrases for Newbies and Travellers PDF and read it later!

-I recently took a few weeks out of the Written Chinese Office to spend some time travelling with my parents and fiance in China.
+A few years back I took a few weeks out of the Written Chinese Office to spend some time travelling with my parents and fiance, now husband, in China.
 I was really impressed by how quickly they picked up words and asked what they meant.
 Even on the first day, they were already saying 你好 (Hello) and 谢谢 (Thanks).
 I have to admit, rather embarrassingly, that it took me a lot longer to master these basic phrases when I first arrived in China.

 You can hear what they thought of their first few days in China on the Two White Chicks in China podcast.